Sustainable food

 Most people in the west eat more protein than they need.
 The saturated fat in many meat and dairy products can be harmful to good health and may contribute to obesity, type-2 diabetes and heart disease.
 Global cancer experts say red meat can be a factor in certain cancers and that processed meats should be avoided.

-Farm animal production is responsible for 18% of the greenhouse gases which we produce – more than transport at 14%.
+Farm animal production is responsible for at least 14% of the greenhouse gases we produce.
 Another good reason for eating less.

 Meat and dairy production also use huge amounts of cereals and soya grown for animal feed and, that most precious and increasingly scarce global resource, water.
 As Dr Pachauri, Chair of the Intergovernmental Panel on Climate Change has said, "Please eat less meat.
 Meat is a very carbon-intensive commodity."